 An organization thus enters the top group if the lowest value of its confidence interval is above the highest value of the confidence interval of the mean of all the organizations.
 Only then can we maintain that the mean of the particular organization has a 99.9% probability of being above the mean of all the organizations.
 Consequently, an organization with a higher mean compared to other organizations in the top group may sometimes not be included in this group, due to the marked fluctuations in the answers and, thus, a too wide confidence interval.
 Under such circumstances, an organization’s confidence interval overlaps the confidence interval of the mean of all the organizations.

 Reciprocally, an organization can enter the bottom group if the highest value of its confidence interval is below the lowest value of the confidence interval of the mean of all the organizations.
-More information on this in the FAQ.
+We provide more information on this in the FAQ section.

 The Public Value Atlas includes the biggest and best-known international and national companies in Switzerland, as well as additional selected organizations.
 Bear in mind that only a section of important Swiss organizations is shown.

 The results of the Public Value Atlas are to be interpreted as a snapshot.
-A comparison of the results in 2017 with those obtained in previus years allows initial conclusions on the development of the public vlue contribution of individual organizations over time.
+A comparison of the results in 2019 with those obtained in previous years allows initial conclusions on the development of the public value contribution of individual organizations over time.
 It will be of interest to monitor further developments in future data collections.

-It should be taken into account that the results relate to a specific cultural context.
+It should be considered that the results relate to a specific cultural context.
 For example, the public value contribution of internationally active organizations may be evaluated differently in other countries and cultural environments.
 However, a comparison with different cultural environments is only possible if the study is extended to other countries.

-In 2015 the study was conducted for the first time in Germany and was published in October 2015.
+In 2015, the study was conducted for the first time in Germany and was published in October 2015.
 In 2019, the Public Value Atlas Germany was published for the second time in May 2019.
 You can find the Public Value Atlas Germany here.